edgelesssys/marblerun/docs/docs/workflows/define-manifest.md

 * `SignQuoteEndpoint`: enables the [sign-quote endpoint](../reference/coordinator.md#verify-and-sign-an-sgx-quote)
 * `MonotonicCounter`: enables the [monotonic counter feature](https://github.com/edgelesssys/marblerun/tree/master/samples/estore)
 * `AzureHSMSealing`: enables [Azure Managed HSM sealing using Secure Key Release](../features/hsm-sealing.md)

+`RotateRootSecret`, if set to true, re-generates the Coordinator's root secret when the manifest is applied.
+This causes all symmetric-key secrets to be re-generated as well.
+Symmetric-key secrets of the previous manifest can still be accessed using the `.Previous` key in your [parameter templates](#templates).